MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 1. To add the user as an approver in an app, select the required field and People Picker control opens in a separate view.
 2. User searches one or more people based on name or email address.
-3. The selected list is shared back with the app.
+3. The selected list is shared back in the app.

    :::image type="content" source="../../assets/images/tabs/people-picker-control-capability-mobile-updated.png" alt-text="Picker Picker mobile":::
 # [Desktop](#tab/Sampledesktop)